Debugging Concurrent Programs

 int total_bytes_ GUARDED_BY(stats_mutex_);

-⚠️ Warning: TSA is purely static analysis and cannot replace runtime tools.
-It can only check constraints you have annotated; it completely ignores code without annotations.
-Moreover, TSA is currently a Clang-exclusive extension—GCC and MSVC do not support it.
-But if you build with Clang, adding annotations to key data structures and letting the compiler enforce them can save you a tremendous amount of debugging time.
+clang++ -Wthread-safety -c your_file.cpp⚠️ Note: TSA is purely a static analysis tool; it cannot replace runtime tools.
+It only checks constraints that you have annotated, and it completely ignores code without annotations.
+Furthermore, TSA is currently a Clang-specific extension and is not supported by GCC or MSVC.
+However, if you build with Clang, adding annotations to critical data structures and letting the compiler enforce the rules can save you significant debugging time.

-TSA can prevent some dead locks at compile time, but if your program is already frozen, you need runtime diagnostic methods.
+TSA can prevent some deadlocks at compile time, but if your program has already frozen, you need runtime diagnostic methods.

 GDB: The Most Direct Approach

-When a program dead locks, the most direct approach is to attach GDB to the process and inspect the call stacks of all threads:
+When a program deadlocks, the most direct method is to attach GDB to the process and inspect the call stacks of all threads:

 # 找到你的进程 PID